kode-mafia008/qdrant-vector-search/Readme.md

 ### Persistent Storage

+**Local Storage (Default):**
-Data is stored in `./qdrant_storage/` and persists across restarts.
+- Data is stored in `./qdrant_storage/` and persists across restarts
+- Suitable for development and small-scale deployments

+**S3 Storage:**
+- Configure S3 credentials in `.env` file (see S3 Storage Configuration section)
+- Snapshots are automatically backed up to S3
+- Ideal for production deployments with automatic backups
+- Can be configured for S3-only mode without local storage

 ## 📊 Monitoring